mario6385/Among-us-4/README.md

 -----------------------------
 ## What happened when this update
-- my sister has tried to remove all roles. however, she allowed to play less than 2 roles.
+- my sister has tried to remove all roles(but not sheriff). however, she allowed to play less than 2 roles.
 ------------------------------
 # Other update plan
 Season 9
-new roles: Snitch, Visionary, Analyst, Oracle, Assassin Season 10 new roles: Framer, Hypnotist, Guesser, Phantom, Cultist Season 11
+new roles: Visionary, Analyst, Oracle, Snitch, Assassin Season 10 new roles: Framer, Hypnotist, Guesser, Phantom, Cultist Season 11